 Starting in April, Public Works begins annual road surface treatments.
 The county uses several different methods to preserve roads and to protect the public’s investment in its transportation infrastructure.

-This surface treatment is for structural reinforcement on arterial and collector roads in urban and rural areas.
-Surface defects and irregularities are repaired prior to adding a 1- to 4-inch layer of asphalt.
-There are significant driving delays.
+This surface treatment is for structural reinforcement on arterial and collector roads in both urban and rural areas.
+The depth of an overlay is between 1 and 4 inches.
+Surface defects and irregularities are repaired prior to adding a new layer of asphalt.

 Chip seal is used to help seal the surface and prevent moisture from damaging roads.
 This surface treatment is typically applied between mid-August and late September, weather permitting.
 Each area is completed within 1 - 3 days.
 Roads will not be closed, but you may experience temporary traffic delays.
 Watch for loose gravel and fresh oil signs and please drive slowly through work zones.